Donwulff/FNIRSI-1013D-1014D-Hack/notes.md

 Many of the claims are currently sourced to [EEVblog discussion](https://www.eevblog.com/forum/testgear/new-bench-scope-fnirsi-1014d-7-1gsas/msg4604008/#msg4604008).

+#### Bandwidth and samples per second

 On the basic specs, it was confirmed the FNIRSI 1014D operates at 200MSa/s for fastest time division setting.
 This is the nominal performance of AD9288-100, which according to the data-sheet has 475 MHz bandwidth and could be operated at least up to 110MSa/s for each of the 2 independent channels at reduced quality.
 This is likely actually MXT2088 Chinese clone with identical specs.
 For example according to [teardown of OWON HSD272S](http://www.kerrywong.com/2021/09/18/teardown-of-an-owon-hds272s-3-in-1-handheld-oscilloscope-dmm-awg-compared-with-hantek-2d72/) that scope is running it at 125MHz per channel.
 Actual performance of silicon remains to be seen.

 Discussion also notes stock firmware switches to sine wave approximation around ~44MHz, with a filter of around ~30MHz on the signal path.
 This is to be expected, since according to [Shannon-Nyquist Sampling Theorem](https://www.allaboutcircuits.com/technical-articles/nyquist-shannon-theorem-understanding-sampled-systems/) the maximum resolvable frequency is half of the sample rate, and higher frequencies getting into the ADC alias to look like different frequency.
-This is kind of a shame as it would still be possible to use the scope to align the phase (highest amplitude) of higher frequency signals of a bus to clock and each other.
+This is kind of a shame as it would still be possible to use the scope to align the phase (highest amplitude) of higher frequency signals of a bus to clock, and each other.

+#### Vertical sensitivity, analog frontend

+"Another drawback is the vertical sensitivity, which with only 100mV per division true range with a 1x probe setting it is not very good.
+The advertised 50mV per division is based on software zoom."
+[User marauder on the eevblog forums](https://www.eevblog.com/forum/testgear/fnirsi-1013d-100mhz-tablet-oscilloscope/msg4354150/#msg4354150) reports successfully replacing the OpAmp with Texas Instruments OPA356.
+This chip has significantly better specs on paper, and might allow increasing the gain rate, although the primary purpose of the OpAmp appears to be acting as a buffer for the ADC.

+Another [hack is providing the OpAmps with a dual power supply](https://www.eevblog.com/forum/testgear/fnirsi-1013d-100mhz-tablet-oscilloscope/msg4536116/#msg4536116) to fix ground level, though this is perhaps not for the faint of heart.

+#### FPGA work, sample depth

-It's FPGA is said to have up to 24KB per channel (4 or 2 since both ADC have two channels?), with 2500 displayed of 3000 available with room for 4096?
+Its FPGA is said to have up to 24KB per channel (4 or 2 since both ADC have two channels?), with 2500 displayed of 3000 available with room for 4096?
 I think this is supposed to be 24KB for 2 channels, as it's supposed to have space to be quadrupled, but still unclear values.
 Another [FNIRSI 1013D teardown](https://www.cnx-software.com/2022/11/16/fnirsi-1013d-teardown-and-mini-review-a-portable-oscilloscope-based-on-allwinner-cpu-anlogic-fgpa/) shows EF2L45LG144B FPGA and gives its specifications as 35k DistributeRAM (bits, presumably) and 700k eRAM.

 Anlogic IDE: https://dl.sipeed.com/shareURL/TANG/Premier/IDE 5.0.4
 Mentioned: https://dl.sipeed.com/shareURL/TANG/Primer/IDE but that's 4.6.4